 What is Epic Games’ Stock Symbol?

-Only public companies have stock symbols because they exist to inform investors of stock price changes on the public exchanges and allows investors to quickly see their investment performance amid a sea of blinking tickers.
+Only public companies have stock symbols because they exist to inform investors of stock price changes on public exchanges and allow investors to quickly see their investment performance amid a sea of blinking tickers.
 Epic Games has no reason to have a stock symbol because it remains a private company.

 Epic Games will eventually have to choose a stock symbol when they decide to come to the public markets.
 While it’s possible they will choose the New York Stock Exchange, it’s more likely the company will list its equity on the NASDAQ exchange.